rails/webpacker/README.md

 rails new myapp --webpack=react
 ```

-(or run `./bin/rails webpacker:install:react` in a existing Rails app already
+(or run `bundle exec rails webpacker:install:react` in a existing Rails app already
 setup with webpacker).

 The installer will add all relevant dependencies using yarn, any changes